 EDUCATIONAL SEMINARS & PRESENTATIONS

-The Pender Island Conservancy understands the importance of education about ecology, habitat, and environmental issues.
+The Pender Islands Conservancy understands the importance of education about ecology, habitat, and environmental issues.
 Thus, we provide education in a variety of ways, including hosting or co-sponsoring educational seminars and presentations, providing information displays at community events, and writing articles for the local newsletter, The Pender Post.
 We also include summaries of research or environmental projects and give suggested readings in our newsletter “Sea to Cedars”.
 Contact us to find out more.

 The Conservancy is involved in a variety of educational initiatives that support our goals.
 In the spring of 2020, we participated in the ṮEṮÁĆES Climate Action Project, in which three five-day courses explored the relationship of Traditional Indigenous knowledge and culture with the latest Climate Science around the Salish Sea.